TorbS00/WarZReloaded-outdated/README.md

 Graph for gun-damage.
 Note this does not include toughness! meaning for Diamond and Netherite armor the damage will be lower compared to this image.
 ![armorVSdamage](https://user-images.githubusercontent.com/65355670/120720061-b0e2f080-c4cb-11eb-9c3c-fba97b508140.png)

+Additional to this graph, you are able to calculate the damage you would receive using the command: /damage <Base_Damage> <Armor_Defense> <Armor_Toughness> which would give a more accurate result, since we include armor toughness in our algorithm.